Electric-Coin-Company/zcash-android-wallet-sdk/docs/testing/manual_testing/Switch cache to store blocks on disk.md

 1. Inspect older legacy database folder `/data/data/cash.z.ecc.android.sdk.demoapp.mainnet/databases/`, which also should not contain `cache.sqlite3` or rollback files.
-1. Once the whole sync process is done, verify that the temporary `blocks` directory is removed from the device storage with all its blocks metadata files, or is empty, as it's automatically created by the new blocks polling mechanism.
+1. Once the whole sync process is done, verify that the temporary `blocks` directory is removed from the device storage with all its block files, or is empty, as it's automatically created by the new blocks polling mechanism.
 1. Verify also that the `blockmeta.sqlite` still preserves